despiteallobjections/amigo/doc/parallelism.md

 Perhaps instead we split the "compiler artifact" into the "type-checker artifact" and the "inter-package optimization artifact", with additional phases for producing these artifacts.

+### cmd/cgo

+Similarly, `cgo -dynimport` could just directly create another linker artifact, rather than a Go source file.
+This would decouple the C compiles from the critical path of emitting the `__.PKGDEF` compiler artifact.
+(See go.dev/cl/328712.)

+That still leaves the C compiler invocations necessary for processing `import "C"` declarations and analyzing `C.xxx` references on the critical path for `__.PKGDEF`.
+While cgo types can appear in a package's exported API, I believe this is relatively uncommon in practice.
+If we integrate the cmd/cgo logic directly into the type checker, then it seems likely we could be lazy about actually invoking the C compiler, which in the common case would allow us to emit `__.PKGDEF` (and unblock downstream Go compilations) must sooner.

 ## Prior art